ss3rg3/scrpng/selenium/src/main/java/io/ss3rg3/selenium/readme.md

-Note that you the following:
+Note that you need the following:

 1. The Chromium binaries (Chrome is only available as `deb` package, but works as well)
 2. An edited ChromeDriver (names of `cdc_*` variables replaced)